 This rustic honeynut squash galette is made using my perfect flaky pie crust, creamy goat cheese, and topped with fresh thyme and honey!
 It's super easy to make and the perfect savory fall snack!

 A galette is a French dish that’s essentially a free-form pie.
 Galettes can be either sweet or savory!
-So might also like my peach galette or mini blueberry thyme galettes!
+So you might also like my roasted golden beet galette or mini blueberry thyme galettes!

 The best thing about galettes vs traditional pies is that they're super easy to make and meant to look rustic and imperfect!
 To make a galette, you just make circles of pie dough, spoon your filling into the center, and fold the edges over to hold it together.
 That's it!